 Keep in mind that if I can perform 3 sets of 10, the weight is too low, it's time to go up!
 Minimum of 6 repetitions in any one of the 3 sets.
 If I can't get at least 6 repetitions, the weight is too heavy.
 Example: 10 the first set, 7 or 8 the second set, and 6 the third set is working hard and heavy.
 If I can't squeak out that last 6 repetitions, the weight is too heavy.

 When Day 3 is complete, I start all over the very next day with Day 1, and if I miss a day, I either pickup where I left off, or if I have missed a few days (or more) I start over on day 1.
 I workout 7 days per week, mostly because it helps with the discipline knowing that I need to get into the gym daily.
 As I stated earlier, I work my abs, and core, every day.
 For each day, the COREBASELINE is designed to take about 30 to 45 minutes (if I move through it quickly), short and simple, which helps keep the time needed reasonable, and helps ensure I can, and will, fit it in.
 That is my COREBASELINE workout routine, essentially the minimums, and something that is sustainable over the long-haul.
 When I have more time, I do what I call the Extras - More sets, different exercises, maybe some higher repetitions.
 I admit, I do enjoy the days when I can fit in the Extras, and those are the more serious lifting, and building, days.
 But by maintaining the COREBASELINE workout routine I pretty much ensure I never stop working out in my lifetime.
-It works, and has worked for the better part of the 43+ years I have been lifting.
 The exercises I selected for the COREBASELINE workout routine are those that I believe have provided me with the best results, and have helped me avoid injuries as well.
 Keep in mind that I have carefully selected these after many years of trying many exercise types, and routines.
 The ones I have selected have yielded the greatest benefits and results for me.
 Each person is different, and has different issues, problems, strengths, etc., so you will need to tailor your own COREBASELINE workout routine to meet your own specific needs.

 Things I avoid: I avoid clean and jerk type exercises, bouncing or jumping around with weights in hands, lifting crazy amounts of weight over my head without being seated and stabilized as I do all I can to protect my back.
 Do your best to protect your back, knees, and all of your joints, if you want to still be lifting, and getting around okay when you are older.
 I think what people do, and can do, in fitness routines like those I see in CrossFit is amazing, but I am for sure not a good candidate for that type of punishment.
 I stick to slow, steady, stabilized, repetitive, and the COREBASELINE, with some extras (as mentioned above), which I will be able do into my late senior years, and hopefully without a great deal of pain from damaged joints, back, etc. I know that does not appeal to everyone, but it has worked well for me, and I simply enjoy the body sculpting and the strength it provides me with.
 I am more of a sculptor (a starving artist type - it does not pay well), than a sports or on stage competitor.